zocker-160/ifm/doc/language.rst

 This sets the title of the next map section.
 If you use this command at all, then the number of uses should be the same as the actual number of map sections.
-It's conventional (but not required) to put the ``map`` command just before the room that starts a new map section.
+It's conventional (but not required) to put the :keyword:`map` command just before the room that starts a new map section.

 If your map uses features that are only present in later versions of IFM, you can indicate that up front by using the command::